 3. The Cost Plus Method

-The cost plus method works by comparing a company’s gross profits to the overall cost of sales.
+The cost plus method (CPLM) works by comparing a company’s gross profits to the overall cost of sales.
 It starts by figuring out the costs incurred by the supplier in a controlled transaction between affiliated companies.
 Then, a market-based markup—the “plus” in cost plus—is added to the total to account for an appropriate profit.
 In order to use the cost plus method, a company must identify the markup costs for comparable transactions between unrelated organizations.

 The cost plus method is very useful for assessing transfer prices for routine, low-risk activities, such as the manufacturing of tangible goods.
 For many organizations, this method is both easy to implement and to understand.
 The downside of the cost plus method (and really, all the transactional methods) is the availability of comparable data and accounting consistency.
 In many cases, there are simply no comparable companies and transactions—or at least not comparable enough to get an accurate, reliable result.
 If it’s not an apples to apples comparison, the results will be distorted and another method must be used.